T-Troll/alienfx-tools/README.md

 - ALT+s - switch to Settings tab
 - ALT+r - refresh all lights
 - ALT+? - about app
 WARNING: Pulse and Morph modes doens't works for old devices.
-Pulse and Morph effects doesn't work if you use any Performance or Activily lights.
+Pulse and Morph effects doesn't work if you use any Performance or Activity events.

 ## Tools Used
 * Visual Studio Community 2019